2022 Presenter Proposals

 a complimentary conference ticket for the day they are presenting, including lunch, refreshments and parking

-a heavily reduced ticket price for the days of the conference they are not presenting (to cover the costs of lunch, refreshments, parking etc.)
+a free pass for the days of the conference they are not presenting

 interaction and networking with all conference attendees via our exclusive conference app